aljrf/zettel_nik/book/attachments/20230901151815 the mother of all questions/202309_highlights.md

 How Reading Changed My Life	Anna Quindlen	26	2023-08-27 18:08:54	The discussion took fire, producing much heat, little light, How Reading Changed My Life	Anna Quindlen	26	2023-08-27 18:11:46	the uses of reading are vast and variegated, and that some of them are not addressed by Homer
-How Reading Changed My Life	Anna Quindlen	27	2023-08-27 18:13:21	Roald Dahl wrote in Matilda	book How Reading Changed My Life	Anna Quindlen	28	2023-08-27 18:16:24	Catcher in the Rye	book for Irina How Reading Changed My Life	Anna Quindlen	29	2023-08-27 18:18:07	Portnoy’s Complaint	book How Reading Changed My Life	Anna Quindlen	31	2023-08-27 18:24:48	Mary McCarthy, and the enormously popular and controversial roman à clef about her Vassar classmates entitled The Group.	book
+How Reading Changed My Life	Anna Quindlen	27	2023-08-27 18:13:21	Roald Dahl wrote in Matilda	book How Reading Changed My Life	Anna Quindlen	29	2023-08-27 18:18:07	Portnoy’s Complaint	book How Reading Changed My Life	Anna Quindlen	31	2023-08-27 18:24:48	Mary McCarthy, and the enormously popular and controversial roman à clef about her Vassar classmates entitled The Group.	book
 How Reading Changed My Life	Anna Quindlen	34	2023-08-27 18:30:25	A Wrinkle in Time	book